kubeflow/spark-operator/README.md

 $ helm install my-release spark-operator/spark-operator --namespace spark-operator --create-namespace
 ```

 This will install the Kubernetes Operator for Apache Spark into the namespace `spark-operator`.
-The operator by default watches and handles `SparkApplication`s in every namespaces.
+The operator by default watches and handles `SparkApplication`s in every namespace.
 If you would like to limit the operator to watch and handle `SparkApplication`s in a single namespace, e.g., `default` instead, add the following option to the `helm install` command:

 ```
 --set sparkJobNamespace=default